bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT * FROM fruits;

-*In general, the "*" in computer science refers to "all", so the result of the command above should return all columns of the table **fruits**.*
+*In general, the "*" in computer science refers to "all", so the result of the command above should return all rows and columns of the table **fruits**.*

 If you typed out this statement correctly, you should see the entire contents of your table **fruits**.
 To select only certain columns of a table, type out all of the columns you want to see in that table separated by a comma.
 Type in the following command and press **Go**.